-- To start creating a File Watcher, open the Settings/Preferences dialog box by choosing File Watchers under the Tools node.
-The File Watchers page that opens, shows the list of File Watchers that are already configured in the project. on the main menu, and then click
+- In the Settings/Preferences dialog (⌘,), and then click File Watchers under Tools.
+The File Watchers page that opens, shows the list of File Watchers that are already configured in the project.

-- Click the Add button or press ⌘N. Depending on the tool you are going to use, choose the appropriate predefined template from the pop-up list:
+- Click or press ⌘N. Depending on the tool you are going to use, choose the Less, Sass, or SCSS predefined template from the list.

 - In the Program text box, specify the path to the compiler executable file or archive depending on the chosen predefined template.

-<node.js_home>/node_modules/bin/lessc.cmdand fills in the field automatically.
-Otherwise, type the path manually or click Browse and choose the file location in the dialog box that opens.
+- lessc.cmd for Less.
+If you installed the tool through npm, AppCode locates the required file itself at <node.js_home>/node_modules/bin/lessc.cmd and fills in the field automatically.
+Otherwise, type the path manually or click and choose the file location in the dialog box that opens.

-<ruby_home>/bin/scss.batrespectively and fills in the field automatically.
-Otherwise, type the path manually or click Browse and choose the file location in the dialog box that opens.
+If you installed Sass and SCSS through Ruby, AppCode locates the required files itself at <ruby_home>/bin/sass.bat or <ruby_home>/bin/scss.bat respectively and fills in the field automatically.
+Otherwise, type the path manually or click and choose the file location in the dialog box that opens.

 Compiling the code

-When you open a Less, Sass, or SCSS file, AppCode checks whether an applicable file watcher is available in the current project.
+When you open a file, AppCode checks whether an applicable file watcher is available in the current project.
 If such file watcher is configured but disabled, AppCode displays a pop-up window that informs you about the configured file watcher and suggests to enable it.